rohitbhalke/Diary/readMe.txt

 A personalised diary where you can place all your emotions.

+Always run git status, to check which files have been modified.
+Then git diff -- file path in order to see what is changed

 to upload new codebase to heroku go to myapp folder git add .